okta/okta-powershell-cli/README.md

 ## Need help?

-If you run into problems using the SDK, you can
+If you run into problems using the Okta PowerShell CLI, you can

 * Ask questions on the [Okta Developer Forums][devforum]
 * Post [issues][github-issues] here on GitHub (for code errors)